ethereum/consensus-specs/specs/phase0/fork-choice.md

         or voting_source.epoch == store.justified_checkpoint.epoch
     )

-    # If the block should be pulled-up due to previous epoch being justified, also check
+    # If the previous epoch is justified, the block should be pulled-up.
+In this case, check that unrealized
-    # that the unrealized justification is higher than the store's justified
-    # checkpoint, and the voting source is not more than two epochs ago.
+    # justification is higher than the store and that the voting source is not more than two epochs ago
     if not correct_justified and is_previous_epoch_justified(store):
         correct_justified = (
             store.unrealized_justifications[block_root].epoch >= store.justified_checkpoint.epoch and